tommywalkie/gauntlet/core/README.md

 - Renamed folders' items **don't emit** `Deno.FsEvent` events.
 - Moved folders' items **don't emit** `Deno.FsEvent` events.
 - A `modify` event can be any file/metadata change, this basically means users have to _guess what happened_ themselves and find out if the related item was a file or a possibly renamed or moved directory.
-- Renaming events can happen [in unconveniently ordered 2~3 events](https://github.com/tommywalkie/Deno.watchFs#rename-a-file), depending of the OS.
+- Renaming events can happen [in unconveniently ordered 2~3 events](https://github.com/tommywalkie/Deno.watchFs#rename-a-file), depending of the OS, which may not have access to all `Deno.FsEvent` events.

-Moreover, but may not be specific to `Deno.watchFs`: performing filesystem ops using a GUI like Visual Studio Code like a single _can_ result in additional `modify` events, thus requiring polling and de-duplicating events in order to avoid unnecessary checks.
+Moreover, but may not be specific to `Deno.watchFs`: performing filesystem ops using a GUI like Visual Studio Code, like a single file save, _can_ result in additional `modify` events, thus requiring polling and/or de-duplicating events in order to avoid unnecessary operations.

 #### Behaviors

-The file watcher strives to leverage aforementionned quirks as efficiently as possible, and gives oftenly needed information about the related entry.
+The Gauntlet file watcher strives to leverage aforementionned quirks as efficiently as possible, and gives oftenly needed information about the related entry.

+- All emitted events provide `Deno.WalkEntry`-like data as parameter.
 - Emits a `watch` event when the file watcher is ready.
 - Emits a `create` event and then a `modify` event for any newly added file.
 - Emits a `modify` event for any file save.